-LOCAL: the following local markup is available for the Storage Size data category:
+LOCAL: the following local markup is available for the Storage Size data

-- A storageSize attribute.
-It contains the maximum number of bytes the text of the selected node is allowed in storage. - An optional storageEncoding attribute.
+• A storageSize attribute.
+It contains the maximum number of bytes the text of the selected node is allowed in storage.

+- An optional storageEncoding attribute.
 It contains the name of the character encoding used to calculate the number of bytes of the selected text.
 The name MUST be one of the names or aliases listed in the IANA Character Sets registry [IANA Character Sets].
-The default value is "UTF-8".

-An optional lineBreakType attribute.
+The default value is "UTF-8". - An optional lineBreakType attribute.
 It indicates what type of line breaks the storage uses.
-The possible values are: cr for CARRIAGE RETURN (U+000D), lf for LINE FEED (U+000A), or crlf for CARRIAGE RETURN (U+000D) followed by LINE FEED (U+000A).
+The possible values are: cr for CARRIAGE RETURN (U+000D), lf for LINE FEED (U+000A), or crlf for CARRIAGE RETURN (U+000D) followed by LINE FEED (U+000A), or nel for NEXT LINE (U+0085).
 The default value is lf.